makersacademy/takeaway-challenge/README.md

 WHAT WORKS?/STATUS OF APP

 Functionality currently allows
-  • A menu to be viewed with meal options and prices (takeaway = Takeaway.new > takeaway.menu)
+    • A menu to be viewed with meal options and prices (cafe = Takeaway.new > cafe.menu)

     • Menu items to be selected and placed in a new order list (order = Order.new > order.select_pizza)

     • An accurate calculation of the order total (order.order_total)

     • A reminder of the menu options during order phase (order.options)

     • A new delivery time to be assigned (order.receive_order)

 WHAT IS IN PROGRESS...

     • Dynamically populated menu that allows new items to be added on-the-fly instead of hard-coded (see troubleshooting section below)

     • Delivery text message providing time.
 (Working on proper install of twilio gem)

 TROUBLESHOOTING

   Dynamic Menu
     I tried to have my Menu class work so that new meal items would be added into a dynamically updated array.
-I created .add_meal(meal, price) which created a hash and popped that option into the menu_list array.
-This worked fine within the class.
-BUT when I tried to access the populated menu list in Takeaway and Order classes for selecting items it always populated an empty array.
-I realized after being driven nuts that this is because the class always created a brand new version of my Menu class, of which, didn’t have a populated list (of course!!).
+I created .add_meal(meal, price) method which created a hash and put it into the menu_list array.
+This worked fine within the class; BUT when I tried to access the populated menu list in Takeaway and Order classes for selecting items it always populated an empty array.
+I realized after being driven nuts that this is because the class always created a brand new version of my Menu class, which didn’t have a populated list (of course!!).
 After a couple hours I scratched the idea in favor of getting on with the project.
 My final solution was a hard coded menu list in an array.